 No, insurance plans, including Medicare consider it experimental and therefore it is not covered, and does not have a unique procedural code.
-For this reason, billing of dry needling at our facility, is billed separately from traditional therapy, and the patient will be responsible for providing payment for dry needling same day.
+For this reason, billing for dry needle therapy at our facility, is billed separately from traditional therapy, and the patient will be responsible for providing payment on the same day of the service.
 At therapist discretion, you may also receive traditional therapy interventions, mentioned previously, and those interventions would be billed through your insurance plan.

-What is the cost for dry needling at OrthoIndy Outpatient Therapy?
+How much does dry needling cost at OrthoIndy Outpatient Therapy?

 If entire scheduled therapy session is spent dry needling only, it is a $75.
-If you are receiving traditional therapy interventions, and in addition, some time is also being spent on dry needling, there will be a $20 charge, paid by the patient day of service.
+If you are receiving traditional therapy interventions, and in addition, some time is also being spent on dry needle physical therapy, there will be a $20 charge, paid by the patient day of service.

 Our staff, who provide this service, have all been certified and received advanced training to be able to perform the treatment.